 Candling on a Manual Kiln

-If you are using a computer-controlled kiln, then you can program the preheat candling schedule as state above.
+If you are using a computer-controlled kiln, then you can program the preheat candling schedule as stated above.

 However, potters who use a manual kiln will candle by turning on only the bottom element of the kiln.
 And either leaving out a peep hole or propping the lid ajar an inch.